chrisgrieser/shimmering-obsidian/README.md

 4. Run the Alfred Command `osetup` and select the vault you want to control with *Shimmering Obsidian*.
 Obsidian then restarts.
 (Even if you have only one vault, you need to confirm that one vault once before you can use the workflow.)

 ## Credits & Thanks
-- Big shout-out to [@kometenstaub](https://github.com/kometenstaub) for developing the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor), for which this workflow is the main client.
+- Big shout-out to [@kometenstaub](https://github.com/kometenstaub) for developing the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor), as this workflow is its main client.
 - Also thanks to [@Vinzent03](https://github.com/Vinzent03) for his invaluable [Advanced URI plugin](https://github.com/Vinzent03/obsidian-advanced-uri), which enables Alfred to control various aspects of Obsidian.
-- <a href="https://www.flaticon.com/authors/freepik">Most icons created by Freepik - Flaticon</a>
+- <a href="https://www.flaticon.com/authors/freepik">Most icons created by Freepik (Flaticon)</a>

 <!-- vale Google.FirstPerson = NO -->
 ## About the Developer